Skip to main content

 Excessive Property Damage: Most leases require tenants to return their rented premises in the same condition they found them in, minus normal wear and tear.

-Usually, to make these deductions, you must wait for the tenant to move out from their rented premises.
+Usually, to make these cost deductions, you must wait for the tenant to move out from their rented premises.

 Security Deposit Records